MELISSA BLOCK, HOST:

 JENNY YANG: We have almost 300 people and we actually have participants from over 20 states and we'll be having over 60 meetings on both the Senate and the House side today.

-WELNA: Among those taking it to the lawmakers was David Youth.
+WELNA: Among those taking it to the lawmakers was David Uth.
 He's the senior pastor at the First Baptist Church in Orlando, Florida.
 He said 32 languages were spoken by members of his congregation of 16,000 and he wanted to tell their stories to members of Congress.

-DAVID YOUTH: I can tell you there's one reason we're in Washington.
+DAVID UTH: I can tell you there's one reason we're in Washington.
 And it's not because they don't know where our steeples are.
 They know where the steeples are.
 They don't know where our heart is.
 And we're here today to answer that question, yes, we do care and we ask that something be done.

 WELNA: Not all evangelicals are on board with their leaders.
 A Pew poll found last month that white evangelicals were the religious group least likely to support a path to citizenship for illegal immigrants, with slightly more than half endorsing such a path.
 Barbara Williams-Skinner, who co-chairs the National African-American Clergy Network, said black Americans had also long been wary of immigrants who might compete for jobs.